-Once you set up your A/B test in Sitefinity CMS, you track and measure the results in the automatically generated reports in Sitefinity Insight.
-After you start the A/B test and once any of the page variations or the original page is visited, Insight collects the data and displays detailed reports on the current state of test results:
+After you set up your A/B test in Sitefinity CMS, you track and measure the results in the automatically generated reports in Sitefinity Insight.
+After you start the A/B test and once any of the page variations or the original page is visited, Insight collects the data and displays detailed reports about the current state of test results:

 - Number of visitors exposed to the test and to each of the page variations